cyrusghane/Scraping-Networks/README.md

 - **`heuristic`** — strict name match (used when no Anthropic key is set).
 - **`guess+...`** — the URL came from domain-guessing, not search.
 Verified the same way, but worth a glance.

-## How it works

-**Finding LinkedIn** is a search-plus-regex job: one query per person (`"name" company LinkedIn`), then pull the first `linkedin.com/in/...` URL out of the results.

-**Finding websites** is harder, so it runs in two stages with verification at the core.
-Stage one gathers candidates from several targeted searches and from each person's GitHub "website" field, fetches each candidate page, and confirms identity before trusting it — the strongest signal being a page that links back to the person's known LinkedIn.
-Where there's no link-back, Claude reads the page and decides whether it belongs to this specific person.
-Stage two only runs for the people stage one left blank: it builds likely domains from the name and the LinkedIn handle (e.g. `kcorbitt.com`), fetches the ones that resolve, and runs them through the same verification at a higher confidence bar, since a guessed domain is a weaker starting point.
-Every kept result carries a confidence score and a source tag, so borderline matches are easy to review.

 ## Configuration